Yehoodi/yehoodi3/README.md

 ## Browse the Yehoodi site (From the host machine):

-At this point you can either use the I.P. address or url (if you updated your hosts file) to get to the WattzOn local site server from the vagrant box.
+At this point you can either use the I.P. address or url (if you updated your hosts file) to get to the Yehoodi local site server from the vagrant box.

 > Go to http://dev.yehoodi_dev.local/